 1. Wrongful Death Proceeds Become Estate Assets

-Under the North Carolina Wrongful Death Act, the proceeds from a wrongful death claim belong to the decedent’s estate.
-The personal representative brings or defends the action and holds any recovery in trust for distribution.
+Under the North Carolina Wrongful Death Act, the proceeds from a wrongful death claim do not become general estate assets; the personal representative brings the action and holds any recovery for distribution as provided by statute.
 See N.C.
 Gen. Stat. § 28A-18-2.

 2. Priority for Funeral Expenses